 Discover South Iceland's raw nature.
 Icebergs, hot springs and volcanoes dominate Iceland´s beautiful, yet rugged landscape.
 On this tour, experience the hidden powers of the island including views of the notorious Eyjafjallajokull volcano and breathtaking glacial lagoons.
 With several nights spent in stunning rural locations, you’ll be perfectly situated to hunt for the magical Northern Lights.

-Day 2: Þingvellir - Geysir - Gullfoss; Northern Lights Centre, National Park, Geysers & Golden Falls.
+Day 2: Thingvellir - Geysir - Gullfoss; Northern Lights Centre, National Park, Geysers & Golden Falls

 Drive along the south shore, an area of Iceland that is absolutely beautiful in the winter.
 This is one of the main farming regions of the country, and the road passes by typical Icelandic farms, often with the charming, small and shaggy Icelandic horses in the fields.
+This part of Iceland is home to the new Lava Centre, an interactive, high-tech educational exhibition depicting volcanic activity, earthquakes and the creation of Iceland over millions of years.
 Visit the high but narrow Seljalandsfoss waterfall, which plunges over the mountain and walk the trail that goes behind the fall – if you are prepared to get wet!
 Nearby is Skógafoss waterfall which at 60 metres high is one of the most impressive waterfalls in the country.Head onwards, we pass by Myrdalsjokull Glacier, to visit Reynisfjara beach.
 Take a walk on the unique black sands, admiring the extraordinary rock formations and thundering waves of the Atlantic Ocean.
-Overnight stay and Northern Lights hunt in the Kirkjubaejarklaustur area.
+Overnight stay in the Kirkjubaejarklaustur area.

-Skaftafell National Park is one of Iceland's most outstanding areas of natural beauty, dominated by the glacier Vatnajokull, Europe's largest ice cap.
+Today enter the area of Vatnajokull National Park, named after Europe's largest glacier.
+This national park is also the largest one in Europe.
+The park's Skaftafell region is a site of outstanding natural beauty, dominated by Vatnajokull glacier.
 Continue to Jokulsarlon Glacial Lagoon, where you can enjoy the breathtaking sight of floating icebergs on the fantastic 180m deep glacial lagoon.
 You may even see seals swimming in arctic waters and you can walk on the black sandy beach, where large icebergs get stranded.
 Return to the hotel for overnight.

 Explore the region near the towering strato-volcano Eyjafjallajokull, which is probably the most infamous volcano in the world today.
-At the Volcano Visitor Centre at Thorvaldseyri Farm, located beneath Eyjafjallajokull Volcano, you will see, both in pictures and film, the 2010 eruption and its impact on the countryside, the country itself and the whole world.
 We then head towards the village of Hveragerdi, which is one of the few sites in the world located directly on top of a geothermal area.
 Hveragerdi is often called "the flower village" because of its many greenhouses heated by hot water from the nearby springs.
 Iceland relies heavily on geothermal energy for heating, both commercially and domestically.
 We then continue to Strandarkirkja, a church popularly believed to have a special power to bring success or provide good luck.
 Then along the coast, with breath taking sea waves, and through a community once flourishing and now deserted.
 On to the Reykjanes peninsula where we enjoy a visit to the famous Blue Lagoon.
 The Lagoon is a unique wonder of nature, spectacularly situated in the middle of a black lava field.
 Relax and enjoy the calming, healing properties of the mineral laden air or add the option of bathing in the warm, aqaumarine waters.
 Return to Reykjavik, where the evening is at your leisure.

 Arrangements end with your transfer from your hotel by coach to Keflavik Airport .